openaps/AndroidAPSdocs/docs/EN/index.rst

 .. note::
    **Disclaimer And Warning**

-   All information, thought, and code described here is intended for Please don't be shy, we need support in creating the documentation.
+   Please don't be shy, we need support in creating the documentation.
 A pull request is relatively simple to create.
 You can't break anything.
 There are release procedures.
 If you just want to talk in the beginning to see how you can help, give us a shout on Discord or Facebook.
 In this day and age, a telco is quickly arranged and we can discuss how you can best get involved and how we can show you the first steps.

 .. image:: images/modules-female.png
   :alt: Components